Smart Upgrades to Lower Your Utility Bills and Maximize Your Tax Refunds This Year

 What are the most cost-effective DIY energy efficient home improvements?

-The most cost-effective DIY projects involve weatherstripping and air sealing.
-Armed with a $10 tube of silicone caulk and some adhesive foam tape, you can seal gaps around your windows, doors, and baseboards to potentially save up to 10% on your annual heating and cooling bills without needing a contractor.
+The most cost-effective DIY projects involve weatherstripping, air sealing, and upgrading your lighting.
+Armed with a $10 tube of silicone caulk, some adhesive foam tape, and a handful of LED lightbulbs, you can seal gaps around your windows and reduce electrical load, potentially saving up to 10% on your annual bills without needing to hire a contractor.

 What is the difference between a tax credit and a rebate?